umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

         For future convenience: after scripts are stopped, `Ctrl` + `L` to clear, then up arrow to bring up the last command

-    !!! warning
+    !!! note
-        The USB relay may still be closed (red LED on) after scripts are stopped, if the last measured temperature is higher than the lower target (31C).
+        USB relay should be automatically set to open (no red LED on) when scripts are stopped, if the last measured temperature is higher than the lower target (31C).
-        Then the DC power supply will keep pushing the solenoid valve on (not ideal).
+        If relay is closed, the DC power supply will keep pushing the solenoid valve on (not ideal).
+To open it by command line, refer to the burn-in software doc.
-        Therefore, after the next step, when thermal sensors are detached and cooled down to < 31C, run `CtrlServer.py` and `CtrlClient.py`.
-        The measured T would trigger the condition to switch the relay open (red LED off).
-Then stop the scripts.

 4. Disconnect the output cables and hang them by their clip on the red wire.

 5. Disconnect the input breakout boards (after moving the SBC bar)

     !!! note
-        Check for loose connections to the terminal blocks
+        Check for loose connections to the terminal blocks (can gently pull to see if a wire is loose)

 6. Disconnect the grounding wires

 7. Loosen the wedge locks and take out LVRs.
 Detach the thermal sensors as space around LVR opens up.

     !!! warning